sunshinehealthstudios/changelog/current.md

 _Updated 10/21/2021 15:12 PT_

-A 7.7.1 patch has been submitted to the app store.
-It will be released to 100% of users upon approval.
-We are now dropping everything else to address the zero bites issues seen on custom foods/recipes and favorites in a 7.7.2 patch release.
-7.8 is also in QA, but may be delayed so that we can priotitize 7.7.2. v7.7.1 has been released to the App Store and Google Play Store.
+v7.7.1 has been released to the App Store and Google Play Store.
 Within hours, all users will be able to see and update.